 Today you have a choice of two cycle routes to Sarlat.
 The longer route goes beside the Dordogne river mainly along a cyclable piste visiting Chateau Fenelon and the pretty village of Carsac.
 The shorter route is hillier and slightly more challenging.

-Today you can choose to take a rest day and explore and shop is Sarlat, or you cycle out to visit the bastide town of Domme and the spectacular village of La Roque Gageac that is tucked beneath the cliffs alongside the Dordogne river.
+Today you can choose to take a rest day and explore and shop in Sarlat.
+Alternatively, you can cycle out to visit the bastide town of Domme and the spectacular village of La Roque Gageac that is tucked beneath the cliffs alongside the Dordogne river.
 Dinner is not included tonight so you are free to sample the local restaurants.

 Today you can choose to have a rest day in Les Eyzies.
-Otherwise you can choose to cycle a 29km route to troglodyte caves, Chateau de Commarque, roman chapel, knights tower, nobles houses recently discovered after 350 years covered by vegetation, all carved into the cliff.
-Then continue onto the tomb of Cro-Magnon man and prehistoric art 15000 years old, the only original site in the region still open to the public.
+Alternatively, you have the option to cycle a 29km route where you will pass by troglodyte caves, the Chateau de Commarque with its prehistoric caves beneath, a roman chapel and knights tower, and nobles houses recently discovered after 350 years covered by vegetation which are all carved into the cliff.
+Then continue on to the tomb of Cro-Magnon man which was discovered by rail workers in the 1800's.
+You can also view prehistoric art 15000 years old in the only original site in the region still open to the public.
 Tonight you have a choice of local restaurants for dinner.

 Trip concludes in Souillac after breakfast.